 In January 2021, Canada's Office of the Superintendent of Financial Institutions (OSFI) launched a consultation paper to identify the climate risk exposure of financial institutions, including insurers.
 It also aimed to better understand how these organizations define, measure, and build resilience to climate-related risks.

 Currently, OSFI's governance guidance does not specifically reference climate-related risks, although it does include related principles and expectations.
-Despite the general requirement for publicly listed companies to disclose all physical risks, climate risks remain less detailed than more rigorous disclosure regimes such as those proposed by the Task Force on Climate-related Financial Disclosures.
+Despite the general requirement for publicly listed companies to disclose all physical risks, climate risks remain less detailed than more rigorous disclosure regimes such as those proposed by the Task Force on Climate-related Financial Disclosures (TCFD).

 In the U.S. and Canada, national regulators have been less explicit in their guidance to insurers on building sustainability into investing and underwriting activities, Moody's reports.
 The ratings firm expects that US and Canadian regulators’ work on improving insurers' climate disclosure will encourage the industry to pay greater attention to sustainable investing and underwriting.